mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 >- If you don’t generally support multiple users sharing the same device, and don’t have a compelling use case requiring `.reset()` call on logout (or if you are implementing via server-side and do not generate new anonymous IDs for the same user), you are unlikely to run into the limit of 500 IDs per ID cluster, and should not consider the migration.
 >- You have ID management requirements which are not supported in Simplified ID Merge e.g. need the support of multiple identified IDs (User IDs) per user.

-## Understanding Simplified ID Merge implementation
+## Understanding Simplified ID Merge
 Unlike Legacy ID Management, which requires an explicit alias call to connect multiple identifiers, or Original ID Merge, which requires special events such as $identify, $merge, and $create_alias to initiate ID Merge, Simplified ID Merge simply requires including reserved properties, `$device_id` and `$user_id` on the events for ID Merge to take place.
 You can learn more about Simplified ID Merge [here](https://docs.mixpanel.com/docs/tracking-methods/identifying-users).
 Here’s a quick example to illustrate the difference:

 1. When the users are anonymous, the events should include a `$device_id` property that stores the anonymous ID.